 The unit can be adjusted from very low speed to very high speed sounding almost like a ring modulator.
 We had various approaches of installing the unit into the guitar, (first prototype is being used by Sonic Youth’s Lee Ranaldo), and found a congenial way of making use of traditional wheel pots for speed and intensity.
 We now offer the unit officially in our Firestar LesLee® edition for anybody.
 The unit is not available separately.
 Only as a custom feature in a Firestar guitar.

-The PickUp LesLee® is available in select Deimel guitars and is part of the Deimel custom features catalogue.
+The PickUp LesLee® is an add on feature exclusively in Deimel guitars.
 For maximum comfort a »Double-Mono / Stereo« foot switch is available for playing 2 amps.
 This switch allows to choose from »one pickup per amp« (stereo) or the standard »alternating pickups from both amps« (double mono).